Mintbase/Grants-Program/applications/chainjs.md

 ### Ecosystem Fit
-Although there are javascript tools for Polkadot like https://polkadot.js.org/docs/, this is the first effort to create a ChianJS plugin for Polkadot.
-The ChainJS standard is particularly suited for helping applications form Ethereum migrate to Polkadot, and we also hope it provides a template for parachains to do the same.
-ChainJS is also critical for the ORE ID product to support Polkadot, allowing us to help drive business adoption of Polkadot and parachains.
+Although there are javascript tools for Mintbase like https://polkadot.js.org/docs/, this is the first effort to create a ChianJS plugin for Mintbase.
+The ChainJS standard is particularly suited for helping applications form Ethereum migrate to Mintbase, and we also hope it provides a template for parachains to do the same.
+ChainJS is also critical for the ORE ID product to support Mintbase, allowing us to help drive business adoption of Mintbase and parachains.

 ## Team :busts_in_silhouette: